-The largest expenditure to the agency (and state) is medical services costs for taking care of beneficiaries.
+The largest expenditure to the agency (and the state) is medical services costs for taking care of beneficiaries.
 Accordingly, the agency's goals are focused on finding innovative ways to make data-driven decisions to improve health outcomes, provide better care for beneficiaries, and develop efficient programs to allow for fiscal responsibility and lower per capita costs for the state.

-Over the next five years, we will: Find innovative ways to make data-driven decisions to improve health outcomes, utilizing methods such as population health.
-Provide better care for beneficiaries through coordinated care, telehealth, and transition from case management to care management.
+Over the next five years, we will: Find innovative ways to make data-driven decisions to improve health outcomes while being fiscally responsible and containing costs.
+Provide better care for beneficiaries through coordinated care and innovative technology, such as telehealth and interoperability connections.
 Continue to refine our efficient programs to allow for fiscal responsibility and lower per capita costs for the state.
 The agency will specifically focus on efforts including, but not limited to:

-- Increasing Home and Community Based Services. - Ensuring compliance with all related federal, state, and contractual regulations. - Developing internal training programs to recruit, train and retain employees. - Attracting and maintaining a diverse, knowledgeable and dedicated agency workforce; identifying ways to reduce turnover. - Improving the effectiveness and efficiency of the delivery of medical services, and explore innovative ways to impact health-care delivery and accessibility. - Monitoring and collaborating with DOM's coordinated care organizations to improve health outcomes for beneficiaries enrolled in the coordinated care plans, and to ensure compliance with all related federal, state, and contractual regulations. - Attracting and maintaining a strong network of providers. - Incentivizing providers by reimbursing for outcomes and quality. - Working with policy makers to improve access to care, improve health outcomes and reduce costs. - Improving beneficiary health literacy and personal involvement in their health status. - Continuing to improve and introduce up-to-date management information, communication systems and equipment. - Strengthening procedures related to recovery of funds from audits, investigations and rate changes. - Maximizing available program benefits by identifying ways to increases cost savings, eliminating duplication of services and using all sources of funds, including strategically utilizing matching funds.
+- Increasing Home and Community Based Services. - Ensuring compliance with all related federal, state, and contractual regulations. - Attracting and maintaining a diverse, knowledgeable and dedicated agency workforce; identifying ways to reduce turnover. - Improving the effectiveness and efficiency of the delivery of medical services, and explore innovative ways to impact health-care delivery and accessibility. - Monitoring and collaborating with DOM's coordinated care organizations to improve health outcomes for beneficiaries enrolled in the coordinated care plans, and to ensure compliance with all related federal, state, and contractual regulations. - Attracting and maintaining a strong network of providers. - Incentivizing providers by reimbursing for outcomes and quality. - Working with policy makers to improve access to care, improve health outcomes and reduce costs. - Improving beneficiary health literacy and personal involvement in their health status. - Continuing to improve and introduce up-to-date management information, communication systems and equipment. - Strengthening procedures related to recovery of funds from audits, investigations and rate changes. - Maximizing available program benefits by identifying ways to increase cost savings, eliminating duplication of services and using all sources of funds, including strategically utilizing matching funds.